fairfieldhannah/portfolio/finalproject1.md

 ## Method and Medium

-I will be completing the project using free hand sketches, Tableau, Flourish, and Shorthand.
-I will use free hand sketches to create my wireframes.
+I will be completing the project using Tableau, Flourish, and Shorthand.
 I will use Tableau and Flourish to create my visualizations.
 I will use Shorthand to display my completed final project.